COLRS has recently received several reports of students

 3. Setting Up an Exam & Adding Customized Rules

-The first step in setting up an exam with Examity is to make sure the exam is set to available in Blackboard.
+The first step in setting up an exam with Examity is to make sure the exam is published in Canvas.
 The exam should also have a password.
-Exams that are made available will be directly imported into our system.
+Exams that are published will be directly imported into our system.

 Once an exam has been imported, you can enter the Examity dashboard and edit the settings of each course and exam by clicking the pencil icon under the “Action” tab.
 Click the arrow left of the course name to find and edit each exam for that course.

 The first part of the box asks you to fill in several items:

 FairExam Level: this is the desired level of proctoring service required.
 Examity offers four levels of service.
 As the instructor, you can select which level of service you want for your exam.